-Quantum is a pioneering mission that will influence how telecom satellites are procured and built in Europe by offering a new, generic payload design.
+Eutelsat Quantum is a pioneering mission that will influence how telecom satellites are procured and manufactured in Europe.

 More flexibility, faster and cheaper

-– Unprecedented in-orbit reconfigurability in coverage, frequency and power, allowing complete mission rehaul, including orbital position.
+- Unprecedented in-orbit reconfigurability in coverage, frequency and power, allowing complete mission rehaul, including orbital position; and

 A better solution

 - Agility in responding to changes in geographical or performance market demand, during satellite manufacturing or after launch, and addressing emerging business opportunities;

 - More efficient use of satellite resources and customised allocation of resources to time-variant requests.

 - A suite of powerful operational software ensures that the payload resources are used as efficiently as possible;